 How has loss of shallow water habitat in estuary affected the capacity and survival of anadromous fish?

-What are the major predators in the plume and ocean?
-How does predator composition vary between salmon species–races as well as temporally?
-What are predation rates in the plume and near ocean?
+Biological changes/ biological response to changes:

+What are the effects of changing predator and competitor communities?

 How have increased release numbers, timing and species composition of hatchery fish influenced early ocean survival of natural-origin fish?
 Where and when does density dependence occur in the estuary and near ocean environments?